DigiChic/FOOD-PRICE-ANALYSIS-FOR-NIGERIA-/README.md

 The data used is a collation of a series of data by the [World Food Program](https://www.wfp.org/) and it is updated every month

-[To get a direct link, click here](https://data.humdata.org/dataset/wfp-food-prices-for-nigeria).
-Note that the downloaded series for the month of March was used here
+To get a direct link, [click here](https://data.humdata.org/dataset/wfp-food-prices-for-nigeria).
+Note that the downloaded series for the month of March was used for this analysis

 ## Tools for analysis